We take safeguarding very seriously and our staff understand that “safeguarding is everyone’s business and everyone’s responsibility”.

 We work closely with the local Safeguarding Children’s Board and related safeguarding teams, and take part in multi-agency training organised by them.

-Headteacher, Mrs Hussain, is our Designated Safeguarding Lead, and we have a designated lead governor for child protection on our Governing Body.
+Deputy Headteacher, Mr Archer, is our Designated Safeguarding Lead, and we have a designated lead governor for child protection on our Governing Body.

 Our Safeguarding Team